How much screen time is too much this Christmas?

 'Christmas is now bumper screen time for everyone'

-Sonia Livingstone, professor of social psychology at London School of Economics (LSE), suggests in the latest edition of Digital Parenting Magazine: ‘Talk with your kids about what they are doing, learning or struggling with, rather than simply telling them to “turn it off”’.
+Sonia Livingstone, professor of social psychology at London School of Economics (LSE), suggests: ‘Talk with your kids about what they are doing, learning or struggling with, rather than simply telling them to “turn it off”’.

 How to set limits